Selected departures from July to November 2019 & March to October 2020

 River Cruise: Prices are per person, based on two people sharing a cabin with a limited number of single cabins available on all decks, at the relevant supplement.
 The price includes full board from dinner on your day of arrival until breakfast on your final day; if you choose to travel with us on any of the full day excursions by coach, a packed lunch will be provided.
 Anyone choosing to stay on the ship may of course have lunch in the restaurant; morning/afternoon tea and coffee; all visits and excursions as mentioned in the brochure, coach travel as mentioned and the services of a Riviera Travel Cruise Director and Concierge.

 Please note that on-board Wi-Fi speeds may vary.

-Extension: The price of this extension is per person based on two people sharing a twin room.
+Extension: The price of this extension is per person based on two people sharing a room.
 Single rooms are subject to availability and are available at the relevant supplement.
 The price includes three nights accommodation in Lisbon with breakfast, all tours as mentioned and the services of a Riviera Travel tour manager.